kalgynirae/lumeh.org/pages/wiki/git-building-blocks.md

-# Git Building Blocks
+# The Building Blocks of Git

 NOTE: This page is very much a work-in-progress.

-# The Building Blocks of Git

 Some people learn best by understanding concepts from the ground up, while others prefer to learn in more of a top-down way.
 For Git, I think it makes